RiverGlide/CukeSalad/README.md

 From your project folder, run (_note: '%' is our command prompt_)

-  % cucumber .
+  % cucumber

-(i.e. telling cucumber to use the current folder).

-We now have our first passing Feature, without writing a single step definition!
+We now have our first passing Feature, without creating a single step definition!

 ## Wash, rinse, repeat